 Shelli Taylor picked up the reins as CEO of Alamo Drafthouse on April 30th, two weeks after the circuit had closed all 41 of its US theatres in the early days of grappling with the disruptions of COVID-19.
-Alamo is widely regarded as one of the innovators among exhibitors, having popularized movie-going with a robust in-theatre dining experience.
+Alamo is widely regarded as one of the innovators among exhibitors, popularizing movie-going with a robust in-theatre dining experience.

-She highlights a number of goals they had on their “roadmap” that they have brought forward into the present, including streamlining advanced ordering for tickets and food before the customer arrives as the theatre.
-They have also promoted Alamo-On-Demand as a way to present movies to their loyal customers while they are unable to or uncomfortable with going the theatre.
+She highlights a number of goals they had on their “roadmap” that they have brought forward into the present, including streamlining advanced ordering for tickets and food before the customer arrives at the theatre.
+They have also promoted Alamo-On-Demand as a way to present movies to their loyal customers while they are unable to or uncomfortable with going to the theatre.
 The film industry needs theatres…really good theatres…because they provide the best presentation Hollywood can offer to the public.